 It seems that each day the internet of things (IoT) becomes a bigger and bigger topic in the mobile industry.
 With the number of IoT connections forecast to more than double, from roughly 10 billion connections this year to 23 billion by 2020, according to the GSMA, and with new IoT devices coming to market every year, IoT technologies are quickly taking root to become an important part of our consumer lifestyle and industrial operations.

 Yet, as with any new technology, IoT is bringing important new opportunities as well as important new challenges.
-As I discussed in a previous blog post, one of the challenges is the opening of a number of new vulnerabilities to fraud.
+One of the challenges is the opening of a number of new vulnerabilities to fraud.

 Increasing Sophistication of IoT Fraud